selfup/mega_power/README.md

 [Powershell](#powershell)

+Fetches Powerball and Megamillions CSV data from the NewYork Gov Website. `https://data.ny.gov/api/views/:id/rows.csv?accessType=DOWNLOAD`

+If data is already local, just reads the existing files.

+If you pass `new` to the go program it fetches new data.

+If you pass `--update` or `-u` to the powershell program it fetches new data.

+If you use bash, you will update manually.
+But it's quite simple :smile:

 Example of latest 8

 ![new_mega_power_api](https://user-images.githubusercontent.com/9837366/51288802-6a0c0300-19c3-11e9-90c2-75734d4c4b39.PNG)

 ## Fair Warning

-Since files are being written, I have to write two dotfiles in your:
+Since files are being written, I write two dotfiles in your HOME/USERPROFILE directory:

-macOS/Linux: `$HOME`
+- macOS/Linux: `$HOME`
-Windows: `%USERPROFILE%`
+- Windows: `%USERPROFILE%`

 To get rid of these harmless files: `rm ~/.mega_power.*` (bash/pwsh) :pray: